 Once dressed, I am ready for blackberry picking.
 I always know where to pick my blackberries because I spent time earlier in the spring to find where the best patches are.
 Blackberries are biennial plants and they bloom every other year.
 I look in the early spring for blackberries that are in bloom.
 If blackberry briars were cut down the previous fall, the briars will not bloom and produce any blackberries.
 However, since blooming blackberries always produce berries, I know that blackberries that are in bloom in the spring will give me berries when I am ready to pick them.

 When picking blackberries, I avoid blackberries that are next to the road because they are the ones that were most likely to have been sprayed.
 In addition, I tend to pick along dirt roads and dust from the road often covers the berry plants.
 Besides, berries along the road are not always the best, so getting a little deeper in the patch is always the better choice.

 When I have a full gallon of berries and when my milk jug won't hold another berry, I have enough berries to make my cobbler and some to freeze for another.
 Once home, I remove my blackberry clothes at the door and have my daughter check me for ticks before I do anything.
 Once I have checked for ticks, I take a shower and treat any scratches from the blackberries and any chigger bits that I do get with straight vinegar.
 It will sting now, but it will prevent incessant itching later.
 After I am dressed in more comfortable, cooler clothes, I am ready to begin preparing the berries for the cobbler.

 Preparing the Blackberries for the Cobbler

-After washing your berries, add one cup of sugar, 1/2 teaspoon cinnamon and two tablespoons of corn starch to the berries.
-Put berry mixture aside while you make your pie dough.
+After washing your berries, add one cup of sugar, 1/2 teaspoon of cinnamon, and two tablespoons of cornstarch to the berries.
+Put the berry mixture aside while you make your pie dough.